adrianhajdin/nft_card_game/readme.md

 [] fix the homescreen image aspect ratio
 [] remove mana numbers from cards
 [] game load component is currently not centered, it appears a bit off.
+[] add an exit button somewhere on the battle page

 ## Instructions on setting up the Web3 part of the project
 1. `npx hardhat` → typescript → enter → enter